Why Learn Arabic, Persian, or Turkish language?

 1. Cultural link

-2. Job Opportunities After Learning Arabic
+2. career scope After Learning Arabic

-Indians who can speak both Arabic and English are bound to be successful in their job pursuit in any company operating in the Middle East and elsewhere.
+Indians who can speak Arabic and English are bound to succeed in their job pursuit in any company operating in the Middle East and elsewhere.

 3. Strategic Importance

-Arabic allows you to understand the strategic importance of the Middle East, its large concentration of natural and mineral resources and what it means to the global economy.
+Arabic allows you to understand the vital importance of the Middle East, its large concentration of natural and mineral resources, and its means to the global economy.

-- Learning: moderately difficult
+- Learning: somewhat difficult

 - Speaking: difficult